DBCDK/biblo/src/client/components/WidgetContainer/widgets/FullWidthBannerSliderWidget/README.md

     backgroundColor: '#FF00FF',
     backgroundImageUrl: 'http://i.imgur.com/ls2fKsP.jpg',
     images: [{
+      id: 1, // An id to uniquely identify an image
       title: 'And yet another dummy title',
       description: 'This is a dummy banner description!',
       desktopImageUrl: 'https://this.is.a.dumme.link/dummy.desktop.png',